 One common theme with these problems is the ability to properly manage the yard at shipping and manufacturing facilities.
 This however, takes manpower and extra time that many companies cannot spend without decreasing ongoing production.
 So how do you maintain customer satisfaction levels and decrease service failures without dangerously thinning your labor pool?

-The old adage, “two heads are better than one,” offers a simple solution that is often overlooked.
-The most efficient way to improve your service levels and increase customer satisfaction is to partner with a Yard Management and Dedicated Solutions provider, such as Easley!
+The old adage, “two heads are better than one,” is a clue to a simple solution that is often overlooked.
+One of the most efficient ways to improve your service levels and increase customer satisfaction is to partner with a Yard Management and Dedicated Solutions provider, such as Easley!
 In a market where freight volumes are slowing and inventory is building, you shouldn’t have to worry about simple mistakes and service failures.

 Let us help you keep ’em happy!